Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

 \subsubsection{U-Net Architecture}

-We adopt the U-Net architecture \citep{Ronneberger2015} for hyperspectral semantic segmentation due to its demonstrated effectiveness in dense prediction tasks through its symmetric encoder-decoder structure with skip connections.
-U-Net has been shown to perform well in hyperspectral segmentation tasks by efficiently capturing both spatial and spectral features across different scales \citep{Wei_2023, ruzicka_2023}.
+We adopt the U-Net architecture \citep{Ronneberger2015} for its proven effectiveness in dense prediction tasks through its multi-scale spatial feature extraction.
+Unlike pixel-wise methods (ILR, MLP), U-Net captures hierarchical spatial features through its symmetric encoder-decoder structure with skip connections, enabling accurate boundary delineation essential for precise cloud and shadow detection \citep{Wei_2023, ruzicka_2023}.

-Given an input hyperspectral image $X \in \mathbb{R}^{B \times C \times H \times W}$, where $B$ is the batch size, $C$ is the number of spectral channels, and $H$ and $W$ are spatial dimensions, our U-Net processes the data through the following components:

 \textbf{Contracting Path (Encoder)}: The encoder comprises three stages, each consisting of two convolutional layers followed by a downsampling operation.
 The convolutional layers use $3 \times 3$ kernels with padding to preserve spatial dimensions and a stride of $1$.
 Each convolution is followed by batch normalization and a ReLU activation function.
 After the convolutions, a $2 \times 2$ max pooling operation with stride 2 reduces the spatial resolution by half.